gradle/declarative-gradle/unified-prototype/README.md

 Currently, these different ecosystems still apply distinct plugins, but those plugins all share a common `plugin-common` dependency, which will gradually grow to contain more functionality.

-So far, only the Android and Java examples have been modified to use the Declarative DSL.
+Some samples have not yet been converted to use the declarative DSL files.

 ## Java

 Sample Java projects live in the `testbed-java-library` and `testbed-java-application` directories.
-They have been updated to use the Declarative Gradle DSL.

 These samples show the definition of a simple Java application and library that target a single version of Java.